Ice Sculptor

 How is a 'world championship' in ice carving judged and by what criteria?

-Asked by brown4u over 11 years ago
+Asked by brown4u about 12 years ago

 The organizers of Ice Art World Championships in Alaska have put together a set of judging criteria that judges at the event use to rate the sculptures.
 The criteria include things like degree of difficulty, the finished appearance of the sculpture, proportions, use of ice, creativity, expression of emotion and overall impression.
 The sculpture that I describe in another answer, the bird cage, was off the charts in degree of difficulty and it scored well in all the other categories as well.